Sayrus/msi-keyboard/README.md

 # msi-keyboard
 Allow the user to change the keyboard backlight using hidapi

 This project is based on bparker06's work but aim to fix the animated modes.
+Moreover, the keyboard is able to do more than what MSI KLM allows you to do which is why the project will allow you to fully control your keyboard's backlight.

 ## Require
 * hidapi.h available on Arch AUR or on [Github](https://github.com/signal11/hidapi)